 Any mention of the UAE and the first image that probably flashes through your mind is of the iconic, sail-shaped silhouette of the Burj Al Arab hotel in Dubai, a 321-metre symbol of opulence in a wealthy land.
-But the UAE is much more than Dubai.
+But the UAE (one of the best countries to teach English abroad) is much more than Dubai.
 The country is a federation of seven emirates – Abu Dhabi, Ajman, Dubai, Fujairah, Sharjah, Umm al Quwain and Ras al-Khaimah – that came together post-independence from the British.
 Each emirate has its ruler and governance system.

-When you land in the UAE, the first impression is of the searing heat.
+When you land your teaching job abroad in the UAE, the first impression is of the searing heat.
 Nearly 90 per cent of the country is desert land.
 Fortunately, most schools are in coastal cities.
 The temperature can go beyond 50-degree celsius in peak summer months even here.

 But almost every building is air-conditioned as is the highly sophisticated Dubai metro and the local bus network.
 Given that they are located in a desert, Dubai and Abu Dhabi are also unbelievably green.
 If things do get too hot, you can always cool down with an exciting snow-and-skate session at Dubai’s Ice Rink!
 Yes, in oil-rich UAE, a snowfall in a desert is indeed possible!
 Given these facilities, coping with the heat is not as tough as you think.